estuary/flow/site/docs/guides/schema-evolution.md

           schema: inventory
 ```

-Note that the collection name has remained the same.
+Note that the collection name is the same.
 Only the materialization `resource` is updated to write to a new table, which will backfill from the existing collection data.

 This works because the type is broadened, so existing values will still validate against the new schema.
-If this were not the case, then you'd probably want to [re-create the whole collection](#re-creating-a-collection).
+If this were not the case, then you'd likely need to [re-create the whole collection](#re-creating-a-collection).

 **Auto-Discovers:**

-If `autoDiscover` is enabled for your capture, then materializing into a new table can optionally be performed automatically by enabling `evolveIncompatibleCollections`.
+If you enabled the option to [**Automatically keep schemas up to date** (`autoDiscover`)](../concepts/captures.md#automatically-update-captures) and selected **Breaking change re-versions collections** (`evolveIncompatibleCollections`) for the capture, this evolution would be performed automatically.

 ### A field was removed

+*Scenario: this is one way in which the schema can change.*

 Removing fields is generally allowed by all connectors, and does not require new tables or collections.
 Note that for database materializations, the existing column will _not_ be dropped, and will just be ignored by the materialization going forward.
 A `NOT NULL` constraint would be removed from that column, but it will otherwise be left in place.